WESTERN CIVILIZATION 104A--SELF-PACED

 INSTRUCTIONS:

 1. A reading list applicable to each section of the course outline is listed below.
 Upon completion of each reading assignment you must submit a two-page typed paper explaining what you learned about history, your society or yourself.
-This reaction paper is from the readings within this packet and in the textbook—not the lecture videos or transcripts Please note that I am asking for a reaction paper, not a summary of the readings--I have read the material.
+This reaction paper is from the readings on reserve and in the textbook—not the podcasts, lecture videos or transcripts Please note that I am asking for a reaction paper, not a summary of the readings--I have read the material.
 Each paper is worth 10 points.

-3. After you have complete all the required assignments for Sections I through III, please contact me via e-mail to send you an exam or for you to make an appointment for Exam I at the college during my office hours.
-After you have completed all the required assignments for Sections IV through VII and Exam I, please contact me via e-mail to send you an exam or for you to make an appointment for Exam II at the college during my office hours.
-After completing all the required assignments for Sections VIII through X and Exam II, please contact me via e-mail to send you an exam or for you to make an appointment for Exam III at the college during my office hours.
-All exams, whether you take them at Ohlone or via e-mail, will consist of essay questions and you will have to answer one of the three questions provided.
-Only e-mail exams are availble during the summer.
+3. After you have complete all the required assignments for Sections I through III, please contact me via e-mail to send you an exam.
+After you have completed all the required assignments for Sections IV through VII and Exam I, please contact me via e-mail to send you an exam.
+After completing all the required assignments for Sections VIII through X and Exam II, please contact me via e-mail to send you an exam All exams will consist of essay questions and you will have to answer one of the three questions provided.

 COURSE OBJECTIVES